Adyaksha in America

-Adyaksha In America is a 2019 Indian Kannada-language romantic comedy.
-It was written by Shafi and directed by Yoganand Muddanna, in his directorial debut.
-It features Sharan and Ragini Dwivedi in the lead roles.
+Adyaksha In America is a 2019 Indian Kannada-language romantic comedy directed by Yoganand Muddanna, in his directorial debut.
+Produced by People Media Factory, It features Sharan and Ragini Dwivedi in the lead roles.
 The supporting cast includes Sadhu Kokila and Rangayana Raghu.
 The score and soundtrack for the film is done by V. Harikrishna and cinematography is done by Sudhakar Siddharth and Anish.
 The editing is done by K. M. Prakash.
 The film marks the 25th film of actress, Ragini Dwivedi.

 The film is a spiritual sequel to the 2014 film Adyaksha and a remake of 2015 Malayalam film Two Countries starring Dileep and Mamta Mohandas in the lead.